Housing Assistance Payment (HAP)

 The scheme is administered by the local authorities, who pay the landlords directly.

-The rent being charged for the accommodation must be within the limits for the household type in that local authority’s area – see ‘What are the HAP rent limits’ below.
+The rent being charged for the accommodation must be within the limits for the household type in that local authority’s area – see ‘What are the HAP rent limits’.

 Tenants pay a weekly HAP rent contribution to the local authority, based on your income and ability to pay.
 Under the HAP scheme you can take up full-time employment and keep your housing support.